SquaredHelix/SchemefloodNope/README.md

 # SchemefloodNope
-Low-tech solution for fingerprinting via schemeflood.com
+Low-tech bypass for fingerprinting via schemeflood.com

+[Windows only]
+The "nope.reg" registry file simply registers ALL the URI handlers used by schemeflood.
+Should make schemeflood flag on all of the applications.